Rxjas/readme-generator/README.md

   [Creator](https://github.com/rxjas)

-  ## Description
+  ## Overview
-    This is an application to help speed-up the development process by taking in the information given by the user and creating a high quality README.
+    The Readme-generator is a node application that allows you to speed up the development process by allowing you to quickly create a README that is of high-quality, and informative.

   ## Table of Contents
   * [Preview](#Preview)